Collaborations of Consequence

 Participating members include Columbia, Cornell, Dartmouth, Duke, Princeton, Stanford, UChicago, UPenn, and Yale.

-Our digital assets—recorded modules, facilitators’ guides, worksheets—will be available to FAN members and other partners in accordance with our consortium’s mission.
+Our digital assets from that three-year cycle of Institutes—recorded modules, facilitators’ guides, worksheets—have been made available to FAN members and other partners in accordance with our consortium’s mission.

-Participating members include Columbia, Cornell, Dartmouth, Duke, Johns Hopkins, MIT, Princeton, Stanford, UChicago, UPenn, and Yale.
+Participating members have include Columbia, Cornell, Dartmouth, Duke, Johns Hopkins, MIT, Princeton, Stanford, UChicago, UPenn, and Yale.

 Prior Collaborations

-FAN fostered conversation and cooperation among our diversity, faculty, and institutional research (IR) leaders on shared principles for measuring our universities’ progress in faculty diversity and inclusion.
-A team of sense-makers inventoried, audit, and adapted definitions and measures for better understanding ourselves and “what works” to advance our goals.
+FAN fostered conversation and cooperation among our diversity, faculty, and institutional research (IR) leaders on principles for measuring our universities’ progress in faculty diversity and inclusion.
+A team of sense-makers inventoried, audited, and adapted definitions and measures for better understanding ourselves and “what works” to advance our goals.

-The consortium offered members mutual support and cooperation across IR, DEI, and faculty success functions to pursue changes in how we collect and report on our data.
+The consortium offered members mutual support and cooperation across IR, diversity and inclusion, and faculty success functions to pursue changes in how we collect and report on our data.

 Participating members include Columbia, MIT, Princeton, Stanford, UChicago, UPenn, and Yale.